dylanadams98/work-schedule-project/README.md

 Getting the dynamically updated timeblocks to work was a big challenge but has been helpful in implementing similiar relationships in other projects.

+I also had some help on this issue during tutor sessions.

 The deployed code is accessible here: https://github.com/dylanadams98/work-schedule-project

 The deployed page is accessible here: https://dylanadams98.github.io/work-schedule-project